 Reading and writing, especially the creative kind, liberate our imaginations from what-is and nudge us—or shove us—toward what-could-be.
-In these times, imagination, so long as it is coupled with a land ethic, seems more important than ever.
+In these times, imagination, so long as it is coupled with a land ethic which does not disregard humans, seems more important than ever.

 I’m based in Ann Arbor, Michigan–where I get to host Eco Book Club at another one of my favorite bookstores, Literati.
 But I live in both the Huron River and Kalamazoo River watersheds, which are dear to me.